Joyce Craig: Elections

 Craig's first political campaign came in 2007, when she was elected to the Manchester School Board.
-In 2009, she was elected to the Board of Mayor and Aldermen, where she represented Ward 1 from January 3, 2010 – January 3, 2016, until her first campaign for mayor in 2015, which she narrowly lost.
-Craig finished second in the nonpartisan blanket primary, thus advancing to face incumbent Mayor Ted Gatsas in the general election, where she lost in a recount by 64 votes.
+In 2009, she was elected to the Board of Mayor and Aldermen, where she represented Ward 1 from January 3, 2010 to January 3, 2016, until her first campaign for mayor in 2015, which she narrowly lost.
+Craig finished second in the nonpartisan blanket primary, thus advancing to face incumbent mayor Ted Gatsas in the general election, where she lost in a recount by 64 votes.

 In 2017, Craig again challenged Gatsas, this time finishing first in the nonpartisan blanket primary and defeating Gatsas in the general election 53% to 46%.
-In doing so, Craig became the first woman ever elected as Mayor of Manchester.
+In doing so, Craig became the first woman ever elected as mayor of Manchester.